 When we were originally invited to be torch bearers, we thought we would be running about 250 metres like in previous Olympics, but then we heard that the relay slots had been cut back to 100 metres because they were trying to fit in more runners.

-But when we got to Tiananmen Square, we found that the relay slots had been cut down to about 30 metres (the committee was probably under pressure to squeeze more people in) so it turned out to be a pretty short run!
+But when we got to Tiananmen Square, we found that the relay slots had been cut down to about 30 metres because the committee was under pressure to squeeze more people in - so it turned out to be a pretty short run!
+I later learned that there were a total of 433 torch bearers today - more than on any day since the torch began its journey in Greece about six months ago.

 John and I were positioned on the eastern side of the square near Chairman Mao’s mausoleum.
 We arrived on a bus with the other torch bearers, and they dropped us off at 30 metre intervals along the relay route.
 As we were driving along the relay route, about half a kilometre in front of the torch (at one stage the torch was almost catching us up so we had to speed up) I noticed that all the ‘public’ lining the relay route were dressed in uniforms or had t-shirts on of the same type.
 There didn’t seem to be any ‘ordinary’ people there.